Intro

 Origins

-This pony was created by breeding local mountain ponies with Hackney blood and that of small Thoroughbred stallion named Merlin.
-Because of Merlin’s strong influence over the Welsh Pony they are often called Merlins.
+This pony was created by breeding local mountain ponies with Hackney blood and that of a small Thoroughbred stallion named Merlin.
+Because of Merlin’s strong influence over the Welsh Pony, they can be called Merlins.

-During various points over the years Section B of the welsh studbook has been opened to half-breeds which has helped to produce a lighter & taller pony.
+During various points over the years Section B of the welsh studbook has been opened to half-breeds which has helped to produce a lighter and taller pony.

 4 Welsh Pony Types